jinghao/jinghao.github.com/_posts/2011-04-28-understanding-likelihood-estimates-on-intrade-com.md

 - presidential election
 - intrade
 ---
 For those of you who are not familiar with the website, it is a futures platform for predictions like elections.
-The idea is that through trade, the prices approximate the public's consensus on the approximate likelihood of something happening, like <a href="http://intrade.com/v4/markets/contract/?contractId=748151">Trump winning the 2012 election</a>.
+The idea is that through trade, the prices approximate the public's consensus on the approximate likelihood of something happening, like [Trump winning the 2012 election](http://intrade.com/v4/markets/contract/?contractId=748151).

 Here are some consensus estimates for the 2012 Presidential election:
 <ul>
-<li>President Obama has a <a href="http://intrade.com/v4/markets/contract/?contractId=743474">59.7% chance of being elected</a>, suggesting the highest probability for a Republican win is 40.3%.</li>
+<li>President Obama has a [59.7% chance of being elected](http://intrade.com/v4/markets/contract/?contractId=743474), suggesting the highest probability for a Republican win is 40.3%.</li>
-<li>Donald Trump has a <a href="http://intrade.com/v4/markets/contract/?contractId=741970">8.5% chance of becoming the Republican nominee</a>, and a 5.7% chance of becoming elected.
+<li>Donald Trump has a [8.5% chance of becoming the Republican nominee](http://intrade.com/v4/markets/contract/?contractId=741970), and a 5.7% chance of becoming elected.
 That means (through Bayes rule), if Donald Trump were nominated, Trump has a 67% chance of being elected.</li>
 </ul>
 The second fact reveals an interesting fact about the beliefs of people on Intrade.
 Somehow they believe that Trump has a good chance of winning if he were nominated.
 That encouraged me to research further to compose the following table: